 If you live in an area with a hot buyer’s market, meaning buyers have more power, this could be a good option for you.
 In this situation, the market will likely help you find the right place, and you won’t have to wait too long to buy a new house after yours sells.

 But, as we mentioned already, selling your home before buying a new one is not without danger.
-If you’re in the middle of a seller’s market, which is likely in 2022, you might be left with little inventory to choose from and high prices attached to those homes.
+If you’re in a seller’s market, you might be left with little inventory to choose from and high prices attached to those homes.
 You might not find a house you like after yours sells — or, if the market is extremely hot, more competitive offers might beat you out.

 Option 8: Stretch out the closing process